flexera-public/policy_templates/README.md

 # RightScale Policy Templates

 This repo contains a library of open source RightScale Policy Templates to provide governance via automation across Cost, Security, Operational, and Compliance categories.
+All contributions are shared under the MIT license.

 Please contact sales@rightscale.com to learn more.